Arizona Western College: Student life

 AWC has more than 50 clubs and organizations for those interested in math, music, athletics, cooking and chess.

 Athletics

 AWC's athletic teams compete in the National Junior College Athletic Association (NJCAA) and the Arizona Community College Athletic Conference (ACCAC) and are collectively known as the Matadors.
 They competed in the Western States Football League (WSFL) until 2018, when changes in football programs in nearby colleges prohibited them from participating in this League.

 The Arizona Western College Matadors field eight intercollegiate teams, four for men and four for women.
-Men's sports at Arizona Western include baseball, basketball, football, and soccer.
+Men's sports at Arizona Western include baseball, basketball, and soccer.
 The Matador women compete in basketball, soccer, softball, and volleyball.
-The basketball, baseball, and football teams have produced numerous professional athletes like Leonard Thompson, Crawford Ker, Rafael Araujo, Bengie Molina, Sergio Romo, Randy Gregory, and Nate Archibald.
+The basketball and baseball teams have produced numerous professional athletes like Leonard Thompson, Crawford Ker, Rafael Araujo, Bengie Molina, Sergio Romo, Randy Gregory, and Nate Archibald.
 In 2014, the Matadors football team won the El Toro Bowl to finish the season with an 11 - 1 record.
+The football program was discontinued in 2018.